Publications // Projects // Opportunities // News and Updates

 Using a range of methods - laboratory experiments, field measurements, multiscale remote sensing, and numerical modeling - our research aims to improve snow observations and our understanding of the role snow plays in hydrology and climate.

-What we've doneTo learn more about the research done in the Snow HydRO Lab, check out our list of peer-reviewed publications.
-If you can not access the full publication, let us know and we are happy to share.
+What we've doneTo learn more about Snow HydRO Lab research, check out our list of peer-reviewed publications.
+All titles are hyperlinks that will direct to the publication.
+If you can't access the publication, let us know - we are happy to share the article.

 |